3 Chapter 3: Describing Data using Distributions and Graphs

 Bar charts beyond frequency

 Bar charts are particularly effective for showing change over time.
 Figure 25, for example, shows the percent increase in the Consumer Price Index (CPI) over four three-month periods.
-The fluctuation in inflation is apparent in the graph.
+The graph shows inflation was higher at the start of the year with a slowdown in price increases throughout the year.

 Figure 25.
-Percent change in the CPI over time.
+Percent change in the CPI over time (2024).
 Each bar represents a percent increase for the three months ending at the date indicated.

 Bar charts are often used to compare the means of different experimental conditions.
 Figure 26 shows the mean time it took one of us (DL) to move the cursor to either a small target or a large target.
 On average, more time was required for small targets than for large ones.